tejas7khandare/Exploratory-Data-Analysis-WHR2023/README.md

 ### Usage

-To view the interactive plot, simply open the [WHI2023.html](WHI2023.html) file in this repository.
+To view the interactive map plot, simply download the [WHI2023.html]() file in this repository.